 My 1st law of Human Civilization: do not acquire more property than you can work and defend yourself.

-My 2nd law of Human Civilization: do not delegate more responsibility than you can directly control on a regular basis and than you can reclaim back in case of non-conformance.
+My 2nd law of Human Civilization: do not delegate more responsibility than you can directly keep an eye on and that you can reclaim back in case of non-compliance.

 What I believe it happens when the laws are not followed at a large scale: the Civilization ceases to exist.